drdhaval2785/SanskritVerb/README.md

 #For tiGanta generation -

-Install dev-slp.php, slp-dev.php, function.php, mystyle.css, tiGanta.html, tiGanta.php, ajax.php and script.js in your system and then input a word.
+Install tiGanta.html, tiGanta.php and scripts folder in your system and then input a word.

 Give the feedback if the machine asks for any.

-Then machine will give you derivation of all forms of a particular verb.
+Then machine will give you conjugation of all forms of a particular verb.

 ##For offline usage -